Tips and Tricks

 The scenario:

 You say, “yes!” to a stunning solitaire.
-It’s the diamond of your dreams: a round brilliant that’s GIA certified, VS1 Clarity, I Color, and Excellent Cut.
+It’s the diamond of your dreams: a round brilliant that’s GIA graded, VS1 Clarity, I Color, and Excellent Cut.
 You got a great deal (shopping through Rare Carat, of course) and paid $5,000.

 The options: